 SwingColumbus continues to welcome dancers who are new to dancing, or new to Columbus.
 The scene includes several different groups who teach lessons, offer weekly events, and perform regularly; each group supports the others by sharing resources and cross-promoting.

 In 2005, SwingColumbus hosted its first exchange, the Columbus Lindy & Blues Weekend (CBUS).
+A swing dance exchange is when an organization shoves as many social dances into a single weekend to maximize learning on the dance floor.
+A typical schedule would include a Friday evening welcome dance, a late night blues dance until 4 AM, a Saturday afternoon dance with a BBQ catered lunch, Saturday evening formal dance with a live band, another late night, and finally a Sunday afternoon farewell dance.
 The weekend was an instant success and has become an annual tradition with dancers traveling from all corners of the country and even Canada to attend.
 Another SwingColumbus tradition is “Lindy Bombing” local venues that feature favorite blues and jazz bands.

 In 2009, SwingColumbus expanded its efforts by offering a workshop weekend, the Rocktober Lindy Hop Workshop Weekend (Rocktober).
 Instructors who travel the world are flown in to inspire and encourage dancers to up their game.
 In 2011, the format changed to having an audition via video track; this track gets ten hours of focused instruction to break down your fundamentals and build you back up.
 Open and Novice tracks were added to encourage all levels and spread the joy of lindy.